25 Facts About Mold Most People Do Not Know About

 10. Sinus problems

-Although mold has often been thought to contribute to sinus problems, researchers are now discovering one of the most disturbing facts about mold in that it is in some way linked to all sinus problems.
+Although mold has often been thought to contribute to sinus problems, researchers are now discovering that mold is in some way linked to all sinus problems.

 11. Painting cannot contain it